tidiview/francois-vidit.com/user/sites/docs/pages/01.home/03.reims/01.remes/docs.en.md

 <sup>6</sup>
 Thus without any risk [to themselves] our men killed as great a number of them as the length of the day allowed; and at sunset desisted from the pursuit, and betook themselves into the camp, as they had been commanded.

-12
+[color=#3d8b3d]Chapter 12[/color]
 <sup>1</sup>
-On the day following, before the enemy could recover from their terror and flight, Caesar led his army into the territories of the Suessiones, which are next to the Remi, and having accomplished a long march, hastens to the town named Noviodunum.
+On the day following, before the enemy could recover from their terror and flight, [color=#3d8b3d]Caesar[/color] led his army into the territories of the Suessiones, which are next to [color=#3d8b3d]the Remi[/color], and having accomplished a long march, hastens to the town named Noviodunum.
 <sup>2</sup>
 Having attempted to take it by storm on his march, because he heard that it was destitute of [sufficient] defenders, he was not able to carry it by assault, on account of the breadth of the ditch and the height of the wall, though few were defending it.
 <sup>3</sup>